 Over a million Rohingya refugees currently live in the Cox’s Bazaar region of Bangladesh.
 Although Rohingya people have fled into Bangladesh due to state-sanctioned genocide in Myanmar since the 1970s, the largest and latest exodus began in August 2017, when 742,000 people were forced to flee life-threatening violence, and seek refuge over the country’s border.

-However, the relocation site is situated on an island hundreds of kilometers away from the current camps in the Bay of Bengal, at the end the Meghna River.
-Known as Bhasan Char or “floating island,” it is a flat and uninhabited piece of land formed 20 years ago by moving silt.
-The land mass emerged out of the sea as one of the many shifting, unstable islands, or ‘chars’ that naturally occur in the region.
-Located 30 kilometers off of the coast, it is estimated to be a three-hour boat ride from the mainland of Bangladesh.
+However, the relocation site is situated on an island hundreds of kilometres away from the current camps in the Bay of Bengal, at the south end of the Meghna River.
+Known as Bhasan Char or “floating island,” it is a flat and uninhabited piece of land formed 20 years ago by moving silt (CBC, 2019).
+The landmass emerged as one of the many shifting islands, or ‘chars’ that naturally occur in the region.
+Located 30 kilometres off of the coast, it is estimated to be a three-hour boat ride from the mainland of Bangladesh.